lammps/lammps/doc/src/Howto_chunk.rst

 atoms and then dividing by summed mass.

-All of these computes produce a global vector or global array as output, wih one or more values per chunk.
+All of these computes produce a global vector or global array as output, with one or more values per chunk.
 The output can be used in various ways:

 * As input to the :doc:`fix ave/time <fix_ave_time>` command, which can